morris/vanilla-todo/README.md

 animations.

 _The original TeuxDeux app deserves praise here.
-In my opinion it has the best over-all concept and UX of all the to-do apps out there.
+In my opinion it has the best overall concept and UX of all the to-do apps out there.
 [Thank you!](https://fictivekin.com/)_

 The user interface is arguably small (which is good for a case study) but large